LashSesh/kosmocrates/README.md

 **Kosmocrates is a multi-layer epistemic operating system for AI agents and autonomous systems.**

-Like Socrates, who questioned the structure of what is known, Kosmocrates questions the structure of knowledge itself — crystallizing only what is stable, auditable, and causally coherent.
-The name reflects both the cosmic scope of the system and the plurality of its crates: no single layer, but a constellation of fail-closed subsystems that together constitute an epistemic substrate for AI.

 ## Architecture

 | Layer | Crates | Role |